Bastardkb/bastardkb.github.io/_includes/splinktegrated_preparation.md

 ![](../assets/pics/guides/splinktegrated/7.jpg)

 - Inspect the front of the assembly:
-- Make sure that the headers are flush with the motherboard and daugtherboard
+- Make sure that the headers are flush with the motherboard and daughterboard
 - Solder the top headers, then the bottom headers
 - Finally, cut the headers to make them flush using pliers